frePPLe/frepple/doc/command-reference.rst

 * Web API::

-    Email exported reports:
+    Publish reports by email:
     POST /execute/api/emailreport/?recipient=recipient1,recipient2...&report=report1,report2,report3...

 .. _uploadreport:

-Upload exported reports
+Publish reports by FTP
 ----------------------

-Reports that have been exported using *Export plan result to folder* command can be uploaded to a server using a ftp, ftps or sftp connection.
+Reports that have been exported using *Export plan result to folder* command can be pushed to a server using a ftp, ftps or sftp connection.

 In order to have this command working, the FTP parameters in the djangosettings.py